alexgeraldo/aw-project/back-end/backend-services/product-service.md

-# Product Backend Service ADR
+# Backend Product Service ADR

 ## Status

 [Proposed]

+## Context

+The backend Product Service division, surged from the architectural principle of spliting the backend into business oriented services.

-## Context and Description
+## Description

-Our small team is developing a new meat related app called QR Meat that allows to check on meat products and related information.
-We need to decide on how we are going to divide the in terms of Micro-frontends to ensure requirements such as modularity, reusability, flexibility, testability and maintainability.
+This service is responsible Products and their associated data.

 ## Resources

+Manages Products and their specific details, like nutritional values and sustainability data.

-## Rest API
+## REST API

 ## Business Objects Interaction